It’s fun to have a lush green garden in your backyard, but you also need to provide it with proper care to grow it healthy.

 |0 to 3 mm||Used during the seed germination and cover for flower seed|

 |0 to 10 mm||Used in bulbs flower propagation|

 Perlite is a great choice for seed starting or to add in potting mix.
 It helps loosen heavy soils and prevents compaction.
 It holds nutrients and water up to 3 to4 times its weight.

-Perlite is odourless, clean, and nontoxic that makes it suitable for residential gardening.
-You can store it for the long term as it doesn't rot or grow mold.
+Perlite is odorless, clean, and non-toxic making it suitable for residential gardening.
+You can store it for the long term as it doesn’t rot or grow mold.
 Perlite is also an excellent substitute for sand.